A man sleeps and rests his voice to prevent vocal hoarseness

 What if I don’t sleep enough?

-If you sing while your voice is tired, you can develop hoarseness.
-Hoarseness is a condition when your voice sounds breathy, raspy, or strained.
-It is a symptom of a condition, not a condition itself.
+However, hoarseness is a symptom rather than a condition in and of itself.
 Laryngitis, an inflammation of the vocal cords due to illness, is the most common cause of hoarseness.
-However, vocal fold lesions such as nodules, polyps, and cysts can also develop on the vocal cords.
-They can be caused when you strain to talk or sing.
+Vocal fold lesions such as nodules, polyps, and cysts can also develop on the vocal cords when you strain to talk or sing.

 It’s important to remember that raspy voices are not natural.
 If your voice is regularly hoarse, it is a sign that your vocal cords are being overworked.